 One of my all-time favorites is the Smorgasbord Kabob.
 I begin the skewer with bell pepper and onion followed by a 2” cube of chicken breast, a 2” piece of Italian sausage, a jumbo shrimp, and a 2” cube of pork tenderloin.
 I finish it with an end cap of bell pepper and onion.

 I don’t marinate these kabobs.
 I just season them with oil, salt, and pepper.
-After they’re grilled, I place each kabob on a bed of white rice, and I either top it with a generous ladle of my Thai Peanut Curry Sauce, with some chopped, fresh cilantro and crushed, salted peanuts, or I take a different direction altogether and brush it liberally with my Sweet Maple Chipotle Grilling Sauce just before taking it off the grill, and then once again, just before serving.
+After they’re grilled, I place each kabob on a bed of white rice, and I either top it with a generous ladle of Thai curry sauce, with some chopped, fresh cilantro and crushed, salted peanuts, or I take a different direction altogether and brush it liberally with my Sweet Maple Chipotle Grilling Sauce just before taking it off the grill, and then once again, just before serving.

 Another favorite of mine uses fresh lemon grass as the skewer.
 I purchase one stalk for each kabob, trim each to about 8” to 10”, and soak each one in cold water for a couple of hours.
 For this recipe, I begin and end the kabob with bok choy and red onion.
 In the middle, I have chicken, shrimp, chicken, sea scallop, and more chicken.